kiranp11/bhiravi/README.md

 # Bhiravi

-An attempt to make some Karnatik sounds using overtone.
+An attempt to make some Karnatik music sounds using overtone.

 ## Usage